 Headspace For Kids

 A meditation app might sound like some Eat, Pray, Love BS, but research shows it’s an incredibly powerful tool for reducing stress, anxiety, and insomnia, and there’s nothing ridiculous about a mentally mindful, calm kid.
-Headspace now offers kiddie editions of its popular breathing and visualization exercises.
+Headspace now offers kiddie editions of its popular meditations and breathing and visualization exercises.
 There’s an entire sleep section with kids sleep meditations, soundtracks, and white noise.
 Customized for kids five and under, six-to-eight, and nine-to-12, former Buddhist monk and professional calm person Andy Puddicombe will talk some sense into your preschooler.